scmmmh/work-site/content/cv/phd.rst

 :summary: PhD in Computer Science
 :slug: cardiff-phd

 My PhD focused on developing quantitative models for spatial prepositions.
 Based on these quantitative models I developed systems for automatically interpreting and generating spatial-language expressions that can be tried out online.
-The PhD was conducted in the context of the Tripod EU project and is available from the publications, as are a number of papers on various aspects of the work.
+The PhD was conducted in the context of the Tripod EU project and is available from the `publications <{filename}../pages/publications.rst>`_, as are a number of papers on various aspects of the work.